zicklag/docs-1/configuration/data-model/fields/relationship.md

 Lastly, you would select/create the Languages collection, which stores the languages available for this translations field.
 It is common practice to reuse a single languages collection throughout your project, unless translation fields need to support different language sets.
-For the language `code` we recommend using the IETF language tag (eg: `en-US`) which combines the ISO 639-1 and ISO 3166‑1 standards, but anything can be used (eg: `english`).
+For the language `code` we recommend using the IETF language tag (e.g., `en-US`) which combines the ISO 639-1 and ISO 3166‑1 standards, but anything can be used (e.g., `english`).
 -->